-By executive order dated December 17, 2020, Maryland Governor Lawrence J. Hogan, Jr. extended the stay on residential foreclosures and the prohibition of certain residential and commercial evictions in response to COVID-19.
-At the federal level, President Joseph R. Biden, Jr. requested by executive action on January 20, 2021 that certain agencies extend the federal moratorium for similar actions.
+By executive order dated December 17, 2020, Maryland Governor Larry Hogan extended the stay on residential foreclosures and the prohibition of certain residential and commercial evictions in response to COVID-19.
+At the federal level, President Joseph Biden, Jr. requested by executive action on January 20, 2021 that certain agencies extend the federal moratorium for similar actions.

 The December Order amends and restates previous executive orders issued October 16, 2020, and April 3, 2020; specifies requirements lenders must follow with respect to residential foreclosures; and provides instructions to Maryland courts regarding residential and commercial evictions.

 In Frederick County, Maryland v.
 LeGore Bridge Solar Center, LLC, No. 1249, Sept.
 Term 2019, 2020 WL 6892007 (Nov.
 24, 2020), the Court of Special Appeals (CSA) reversed a decision of the Public Service Commission to grant a Certificate of Public Convenience and Necessity to LeGore Bridge Solar Center, LLC to construct a proposed 20-MW solar farm in Frederick County.
 Although the CSA recognized the PSC’s preemptive authority over local zoning processes, the CSA ruled that the PSC’s decision was based on an error of law by deeming the applicant to have had a “vested right” to proceed with the project even though the project had not yet begun construction.
 The CSA held that it could not affirm for any reason that had not been relied on by the Commission.
 The CSA remanded the case back to the Commission for reconsideration of its decision without improperly relying on the vested rights doctrine.